 W. James McNerney, Jr.

 Mr. McNerney became a senior advisor to CD&R in 2016 after holding senior leadership positions at some of the most recognized global companies.
-He served as chairman and CEO of the Boeing Company from 2005 to 2016, and chairman and CEO of 3M Company from 2000 to 2005.
+He served as chairman and CEO of the Boeing Company from 2005 to 2015, continuing as chairman until 2016.
+He was also chairman and CEO of 3M Company from 2000 to 2005.
 Earlier in his career, Mr. McNerney held a range of senior executive positions at General Electric Company between 1982 and 2000, including: president and CEO of GE Aircraft Engines; president of GE Lighting; president of GE Asia-Pacific; and president and CEO of GE Electrical Distribution and Control.
 Before joining GE, Mr. McNerney worked at Procter & Gamble and McKinsey & Company.
 Mr. McNerney currently serves as a director of Procter & Gamble.

 Sir Richard L. Olver

-Sir Olver was appointed chairman of BAE Systems, the global defense and aerospace company, in 2004.
+Sir Richard served as chairman of BAE Systems, the global defense and aerospace company, from 2004 to 2014.
 Previously, he had a 30-year career at BP culminating in his appointment as deputy group chief executive in 2003.
 He was a non-executive director of Reuters and Thomson Reuters from 1997 to 2008.
-Sir Olver is an advisor to HSBC, a member of the Prime Minister’s Business Advisory Group, a UK Business Ambassador, a member of the Trilateral Commission, and a member of the GLF Global Leadership Foundation.
-He is a Fellow of the Royal Academy of Engineering and the Institution of Civil Engineers and was awarded the prestigious Non-Executive Director (NED) of the Year Award at the 6th annual NED Awards in 2012.
+Sir Richard is an advisor to HSBC Bank and chairman of a private oil and gas company.
+He is a former member of the Prime Minister’s Business Advisory Group and a former UK Business Ambassador.
+He is a member of the GLF Global Leadership Foundation and a Fellow of the City and Guilds of London Institute, the Institution of Civil Engineers, and the Royal Academy of Engineering, from which he was awarded the President’s Medal in 2015.
+Sir Richard was also awarded the prestigious Non-Executive Director of the Year Award at the 6th annual NED Awards in 2012.

 Sir Nigel Rudd, DL